 The mission of 21st century designers is precisely that: to contribute to solving this equation by connecting the demands of utility, simplicity, comfort, pleasure and beauty to the service of each man and woman.

 The Design Mix

 A designer's role falls between that of a marketer and an engineer.
-Designers must be able to identify people's needs all while mastering technology to then put their skills to the service of others.
+Designers must be able to identify people's needs while mastering technology to execute their skills to the service of others.

 In order to do this, a designer focuses on what we like to call "the design mix" which combines:

 - knowledge of social sciences, marketing and engineering,

 A certain number of technical skills make the design profession stand out: drawing, modeling, sculpting and representing objects, whether on paper or in 3D.